 In accordance with the U.S. Department of Homeland Security guidance issued in March 2020 designating telecommunications infrastructure and networks as critical infrastructure, we have continued our operations to ensure viability of communications networks, which are essential to public health and safety.
-We do not believe that COVID-19 had a material impact on our financial position, results of operations and cash flows in the first quarter of 2020.
+We do not believe that COVID-19 had a material impact on our financial position, results of operations and cash flows during the six months ended June 30, 2020.
 We currently anticipate that we will be able to maintain sufficient liquidity as we manage through the current environment.
 See also "Item 2.
-MD&A -Liquidity and Capital Resources-Liquidity Position" and "Item 1A.
+MD&A-Liquidity and Capital Resources-Liquidity Position" and "Item 1A.
 Risk Factors."